DETAILED ACTION

 a separation step of, after the separation layer forming step, separating the wafer from the workpiece using the separation layer as a start point (Col 7 Ln 1-42),

-wherein the predetermined direction in the separation layer forming step forms, in a (0001) plane (“c-plane”), an angle of 5° or smaller with respect to crystal orientations represented by the following Miller-Bravais indices (1) (Col 8 Ln 19-21).
+wherein the predetermined direction of the workpiece and the focal point in the separation layer forming step forms, in a c-plane (0001) (“c-plane”), an angle of 5° or smaller relative to crystal orientations represented by the Miller-Bravais indices of {1120} (Col 8 Ln 19-21).

 Regarding claim 2, as far as is definite, Hirata discloses (Fig. 1-9) further comprising: after the holding step and before the separation layer forming step, an annular processing step of positioning the focal point at the predetermined depth level and applying the laser beam in an annular pattern along an outer peripheral edge of the workpiece, thereby forming an annular separation layer in an outer peripheral region of the workpiece (Col 5 Ln 62 - Col 6 Ln 14).